neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 - [ ] `Hypertext`: Refers to the ability of HTML to create links that link one webpage to another.
       (Either on a single website or in between different websites.)
 This is a fundamental aspect of the web and the idea behind the "world wide" interconnection.
-- [ ] `Markup Language`: Refers to a syntax that uses specific element to structure or format a document.
+- [ ] `Markup Language`: Refers to a syntax that uses specific elements to structure or format a document.
 You have already learned about a markup language, which is called "Markdown".
 While Markdown has a very simple syntax and is primarily used for formatting, HTML is more complex and its primarily used to structure a document.